IFRS 17: An Enhanced Role for Actuaries

 - System constraints.

 Regulations aside, systems are an area where many insurers have struggled.
 While some insurers have been ahead of the curve in automating a number of processes, the majority of insurers in the region still rely on manual bulk postings and accounting journal voucher entries due to system limitations.
-This leads to actuaries having to make adjustments to their calculations and sometimes employing significant judgement in their processes.
-Things are however likely going to change with increased transparency required under IFRS 17.
+This leads to actuaries having to make adjustments to their calculations and sometimes needing to exercise significant judgement in their processes.
+Things are, however, likely to change, given the requirement for increased transparency under IFRS 17.

 With increased transparency it must be possible for management and shareholders to identify profitable portfolios by year of origin.
 In a region where calculation of combined ratios can be onerous at times, due to non-availability of expenses split by LOB, the transparency required by IFRS 17 seems a tall order.
-This is where proactive insurers in the region are treating the implementation of IFRS 17 as an opportunity to improve systems and to add the right actuarial modeling and financial reporting tools required to do this correctly to their arsenal.
+This is where proactive insurers in the region are treating the implementation of IFRS 17 as an opportunity to improve systems and to add more sophisticated actuarial modeling and financial reporting tools to their arsenal, in order to do this correctly.